albmtez/linux_config/develop_environment.md

 #### terraform

-Latest version of Terraform is installed from the official site.
+Latest version of Terraform is installed in `$HOME/dev/bin` from the official site.